 Our management is responsible for establishing and maintaining adequate internal controls over financial reporting (as defined in Rules 13a-15(f) and 15d15(f) under the Exchange Act) and for the assessment of the effectiveness of our internal control over financial reporting.
-Management, with the participation of our chief executive officer (principal executive officer) and chief financial officer (principal financial officer), assessed our internal control over financial reporting based upon the framework in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on this assessment, our management has concluded that our internal control over financial reporting was effective as of June 30, 2022.
+Management, with the participation of our Chief Executive Officer (principal executive officer) and Chief Financial Officer (principal financial officer), assessed our internal control over financial reporting based upon the framework in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on this assessment, our management has concluded that our internal control over financial reporting was effective as of June 30, 2023.

-Our management has excluded Business Agility Consulting Ltd from its assessment of internal control over financial reporting as of June 30, 2022, as this company was acquired in February 2022.
-This company is included in our consolidated financial statements for the year ended June 30, 2022 and constituted £2.0m or 0.3% of total assets and £1.3m or 0.2% of revenue, respectively.
+Our management has excluded Lexicon Digital Pty Ltd, Lexicon Vietnam Company Limited, Lexicon Consolidated Holdings Pty Ltd, Mudbath & Co.
+Pty Ltd, DEK Corporation Pty Ltd, DEK Technologies Sweden AB and DEK Vietnam Company Ltd from its assessment of internal control over financial reporting as of June 30, 2023, as the companies were acquired between October 2022 and June 2023.
+The companies are included in our consolidated financial statements for the year ended June 30, 2023 and constituted £37.0 million or 4.8% of total assets and £15.6 million or 2.0% of revenue, respectively.